-- As in all of the states with a paid family and medical leave law and the vast majority of states and localities with paid sick time laws, workers should be able to access paid family leave when a domestic partner is seriously ill-for example, with cancer or another life-threatening illness. - A record number of Americans have never married, and moreover, more than 18.4 million Americans live with an unmarried significant other.
-Because of this fact, it is important to cover domestic partners with flexible definitions that don't require legal registration, like the paid family and medical leave laws in New York and Massachusetts.
-It is important to cover significant others

-- who are likely to care for each other if one has a serious illness, even if their relationship hasn't been legally formalized.25 - Many long-term couples have chosen-for various reasons-to live together as domestic partners and not marry; for example, many heterosexual seniors face unique, negative financial consequences under federal law if married.26
+- As in all of the states with a paid family and medical leave law and the vast majority of states and localities with paid sick time laws, workers should be able to access paid family leave when a domestic partner is seriously ill-for example, with cancer or another life-threatening illness. - A record number of Americans have never married, and moreover, approximately 20.2 million Americans live with an unmarried significant other.
+Because of this fact, it is important to cover domestic partners with flexible definitions that don't require legal registration-like the paid family and medical leave laws in New York and Massachusetts-as well as significant others who are likely to care for each other if one has a serious illness, even if their relationship hasn't been legally formalized. - Many long-term couples have chosen-for various reasons-to live together as domestic partners and not marry; for example, many heterosexual seniors face unique, negative financial consequences under federal law if married.